luizmugnaini/mugsite/content/memory_management.md

 But really, why does the compiler put those paddings between our members?
 For the sake of contradiction, suppose that the compiler didn't put those padding bytes.
-If we wanted to access the member `Foo::some_metric` (which has an alignment of 8 bytes), we would start to read `Foo` in the same address as the first member, then we would advance by our alignment of 8 bytes at a time until we supposedly reach `Foo::some_metric`.
+If we wanted to access the member `Foo::some_metric` (which has an alignment of 8 bytes), we would start to read `Foo` in the same address as the first member - then we would advance by our alignment of 8 bytes at a time until we supposedly reach `Foo::some_metric`.
 Surprise!
 We won't be able to reach our destination, in fact, we would've passed the address of the target by 4 bytes.
 For this exact reason, the compiler has to arrange memory for the worst case scenario - the largest alignment in the collection of members has to be the global alignment of the structure itself.
-In our case, the compiler sees that the largest alignment is 8 bytes and makes sure that every element has its address in the form `8n + c` (where `c` is the address of `Foo`, the same as the address of `Foo::memory`).
+In our case, the compiler sees that the largest alignment is 8 bytes.

 One thing I didn't explain is why the compiler has to put those 4 bytes of padding after the last structure member.
 If for some reason you have a contiguous array of `Foo` instances, in